Please read these booking conditions carefully, they form an important part of the contract for your holiday.

 6.10.
 Please check with the airline regarding luggage allowance limits and the maximum allowable single item baggage weight.
 If you have a medical condition, serious illness, recently undergone surgery, or have suffered a recent accident, you must advise us and your airline and you may need to be cleared for travel by the airline which will involve obtaining a Fitness to Fly Certificate from your GP.

-If you have a complaint about your arrangements whilst away, you must immediately notify our local representative or your tour leader and the relevant supplier of the service.
+7).
+Complaints If you have a complaint about your arrangements whilst away, you must immediately notify our local representative or your tour leader and the relevant supplier of the service.
 If you are not happy with their action in response please follow this up within 30 days of your holiday's completion by writing to us at Trek America Travel Limited, 16/17 Grange Mills, Weir Road, London, SW12 0NE, giving your booking reference and all relevant information.
 We will acknowledge your written notification within 7 days and aim to provide a full response within 28 days.
 We can usually sort out any complaints you may have.
-But if we cannot agree, you can use the Arbitration Scheme devised for the travel industry by ABTA and administered independently, providing the dispute fits within the rules of the scheme.

 The insurance scheme we recommend is designed to cover all activities included in our itineraries and the featured optional extras.
 Please note, however, that this policy may not cover you for any activities you purchase that are not pre-booked nor featured in official Company literature.
 If you choose not to take the insurance we recommend you are responsible for ensuring that you are in possession of travel insurance for the entire duration of the holiday in respect of at least medical expenses, injury, death, repatriation (including without limitation helicopter rescue and air ambulance), cancellation and curtailment, with cover/benefits equal to/greater than the insurance we recommend.
 If you make your own insurance arrangements you must ensure that there are no exclusion clauses which limit cover for the type of activities included, or the altitudes attained, in your holiday.